Nibble and Dine

 tater tot casserole with spoon resting inside dish and plate of casserole on the side

-This chicken tater tot casserole is creamy and comforting - the perfect dish for potlucks or Sunday dinner!
-This easy casserole recipe uses rotisserie (or leftover) chicken and frozen veggies, so you can make this dish in only 1 hour.
+This easy chicken tater tot casserole is so creamy and comforting!
+This simple recipe uses NO cream of chicken or mushroom soups.
+Instead, it's thickened with flour and sour cream, for the most delicious homemade taste.
+Yet, by using rotisserie (or leftover) chicken and frozen veggies, you can make this casserole in only 1 hour!

 chicken tater tot casserole with scoop taken out and serving on white plate on the side